datajoint/datajoint-docs/src/concepts/query-lang/operators.md

 All of the above operators are designed to preserve their input type.
 Some queries may require creating a new entity type not already represented by existing tables.
 This means that the new type must be defined as part of the query.

 Universal sets fulfill this role using `dj.U` notation.
 They denote the set of all possible entities with given attributes of any possible datatype.
 Attributes of universal sets are allowed to be matched to any namesake attributes, even those that do not come from the same initial source.

+Universal sets should be used sparingly when no suitable base tables already exist.
+In some cases, defining a new base table can make queries clearer and more semantically constrained.

 For examples in Python and Matlab, please visit the documentation for the respective API.